Dokunuma/PrebioDivSim/README.md

 `PrebioDivEvo` is a simulation for determining how compartmentalized replication systems evolved.

+In these simulations, the concentrations of replicators in each compatment are defined as a type `Lives`.
+The entity of this type is `std::vector<double>`.
+And, the activities of replications are defined as a type `Act`.
+The entity of this type is `std::vector<std::vector<double>>`, then a matrix.

+The entity of simulation process is a class `World`.
+For simulation, environmental parameters are unified as a class `Env`.

 ## Dependency

 To use these simulations, `openmp` and `boost` must be installed in environment.